 Emergency Words

-Sometimes you may experience difficulties or need help, here are some emergency words.
+Sometimes you may encounter some difficulty or need help, here are some emergency words.

 • 助けて (tasukete) – Help me / Help!